-The school library in the primary and secondary school is available to all students, teachers and employees of the European School Karlsruhe.
-It is a valuable component for the attainment of knowledge.
-While in the past teacher orientated learning was the main focus, today the active, student orientated method of learning is invaluable for reading ability.
+The school library in the primary and the secondary school are valuable components for the attainment of knowledge.
+Today the active, student orientated method of learning is important for reading ability.
 It helps in preparing projects, and encourages children and adolescents with effective strategies to learn how to research, evaluate and utilise information and media.
 Our school libraries are very well equipped and are in addition oriented to leisure time interests for different nationalities.
 Our libraries include: reference books, non-fiction books, novels, magazines and videos, CDs and DVDs in many different languages